 Do you have a word for the year?
 I do.
-Thanks to a mate of mine.
-During December, 5 years ago, we were walking in the mountains of the Drakensberg and he asked me, “So, do you have a word for next year?”
+Thanks to a friend of mine.
+7 years ago, during December, we were walking in the mountains of the Drakensberg and he asked me, “So, do you have a word for next year?”
 I hadn’t, and I had no idea what he was talking about?

 The previous year he’d been challenged to come up with a word to focus on for the year.
 The instructions seemed fairly simple:

-- Pick a word that may have significance for you during the year
+- Pick a word that you think may have significance for you during the year

 - Don’t spend too much time thinking about what the word should be